Kara Del Toro Flaunts Cleavage & Abs In Flirty Crop Top

 Other fans were quick to point out that Kara looked fabulous in the snap, with many loving her casual vibe.

 “So perfect.
-So beautiful,” fan wrote.
+So beautiful,” a second fan wrote.

 Kara can pull off all kinds of looks.
 As The Inquisitr recently reported, she rocked a two-piece ensemble that showcased her enviable figure.
-This summer she has also delighted her followers with a collection of snaps that show her rocking everything from sexy lingerie to glamorous dresses.
+This summer, she has also delighted her followers with a collection of snaps that show her rocking everything from sexy lingerie to glamorous dresses.

 In a YouTube video, Kara shared some things about herself that she thought her followers might not know.
 She said that before she started modeling, she always wanted to be a teacher.
-She also said that she was a spiritual person and enjoyed meditating as well as saying positive affirmations to herself.
+She also said that she is a spiritual person and enjoys meditating as well as saying positive affirmations to herself.

-When it came to working out, the model said that she did yoga or hiking.
-She also admitted that she didn’t do either nearly as much as she should.
+When it comes to working out, the model said that she does yoga or hiking.
+She also admitted that she doesn’t do either nearly as much as she should.

 Fans wanting to keep up with Kara can follow her Instagram account.